 What to Visit in Palermo

-What to see in Palermo in 1, 2, 3 days for an independent traveler?
-Routes, tickets, excursions and hotels prices 2023.
-Where to visit in the surroundings of Palermo, best places to stay – in a review by good Time for Trip.
+What to do in Palermo in 1 to 3 days for an independent traveler?
+Main attractions, not so famous sights, tickets, tours and hotels prices 2024.
+As well as where to visit in the surroundings of Palermo – in a review by good Time for Trip.

-Sicily, despite being the largest island in Italy, cannot yet boast of stunning popularity among travelers.
-The reputation of the province and, in addition, the one covered with dubious criminal fame does not contribute to a surge of optimism among the seekers of safe adventures.
+Sicily, despite being the largest island in Italy, cannot yet boast of stunning popularity among foreign travelers and Italians themselves.
+The provincial reputation and, in addition, a criminal fame does not contribute to a surge of optimism among the seekers of safe adventures.

-If beach tourists somehow find their way to the resort of Taormina and Cefalu, other Sicily attractions are still in relative oblivion.
-And visited only in conjunction with a seaside vacation.
+If beach tourists somehow find their way to Taormina, other Sicily places are still in relative oblivion.
+As they are visited only in conjunction with a seaside vacation.

 Main Attractions of Palermo

-Next, you should see the Cathedral of Palermo, which largely retained the original features of the XII-XIII centuries.
+Next, you should see the Palermo Cathedral, which largely retained the original features of the XII-XIII centuries.
 On the way, pay attention to the spacious Piazza Pretoria with the grandiose “Fountain of Shame” in the middle.
 This is the 16th century, the work of the Florentine Camigliano!

 Their lower tiers are decorated with fountains.
 The Church of San Giuseppe dei Teatini settled in one of the houses.